 Parliamentary Procedure safeguards the members’ voices as they determine an organization’s proper course of action, while also protecting the organization’s ability to decide on that course.

-It’s only recently that I pursued a formal credential; but in one form or another, I’ve been working with parliamentary procedure most of my life.
+It’s only since retirement that I pursued formal credentials; but in one form or another, I’ve been working with parliamentary procedure most of my life.
 I bought my first “Robert’s Rules” (actually, Rules of Order Newly Revised) as an officer in high school clubs.
 As an adult, I’ve used parliamentary procedure as a presider, parliamentarian, and teacher.

-- Presider: I’ve presided at professional meetings as president of my local teacher unions, the North Eastern Ohio Education Association, and some other community organizations.
+- Presider: I’ve presided at professional meetings as president of my local teacher unions and the North Eastern Ohio Education Association.
+As co-chair, I preside at meetings of the Debate Committee of the City Club of Cleveland and the Southeast League of Women Voters.

 - Parliamentarian: I assisted NEOEA Presidents as parliamentarian for over thirty Representative Assemblies of that organization, and OEA Presidents as the Ohio Delegation parliamentarian for thirteen National Education Association Representative Assemblies.